 Note: It clears the data or formula written in a cell but it does not clear the formatting done on a cell or Range.
 To clear formatting done on a Range, you can use .ClearFormats.

-How to get a total count of Rows in a Range
+Excel VBA to get total count of Rows in a Range

 .Rows.Count is the property which returns the total number of rows in the Range.